codellyson/another-paste-bin/README.md

 - [x] - INSTALL Mantine 7.0
 - [x] - Add all mantine --vars to tailwind config
 - [x] - Mix the globals.css with mantine and Tailwind classes

+## NOTE
+I am not the original author of this template, I only hosted to be reused by the Mantine UI community